Keep your home cozy and warm with DIY wood storm windows! Save money and say goodbye to heat loss with this step-by-step tutorial.

 Related: What is a Forstner Bit? (& How to Use It)

 As I mentioned earlier, I’m not the best at glazing, so I opted to have my storm window glazed by a professional at a local glass shop.”

 Related: How to Glaze a Window (Tips from a Pro)

 Step 8.
 Paint or Stain the Frame

-I used a Purdy Cub Paint Brush to apply two coats of exterior stain to my storm window.
+I used a paintbrush to apply two coats of exterior stain to my storm window.

 Step 9.
 Install the Storm Window

 Cutting your winter energy costs doesn’t have to be complicated or expensive.
 DIY storm windows are the perfect way to seal drafty windows and improve your home’s energy efficiency.
 They’re simple to make, you can customize them to fit nearly any window, and they complement the style of antique homes.

 Don’t wait.
 Get your free plan (including the detailed instructions and measurements) now!